innosuisse-smaragd/dmia-qa/README.md

 ## Usage

+### GET answer

-Make a HTTP POST request to /answer containing the user question to be mapped as raw json body:
+Make a HTTP GET request to /answer containing the user question to be mapped as raw json body.
+Choose application/json as Content-Type header.

 ```json
 {